HiddenAnonymous/dogebot/README.md

 Then you'll start getting messages from the bot so open Telegram and click every link it gives you.

-The script will do the job of request the links so you save time.
+The script will do the job of request the links for you so you save time.